MartinStokroos/openMicroInverter/README.md

 Conclusions:

 - The voltage rating of the power MOSFET's from the Elecrow motor shield is 55V.
-This is rather low to have enough margin.
+This is rather low to have a save margin.
-- There should be a large capacitor at the (motor) supply input of the motor shield.
+- There should be a large capacitor (e.g. 1000μF or more) at the (motor) supply input of the motor shield.
 Cable inductance can cause high voltage spikes at the supply terminals which could damage the MOSFET's.
 - I expected lower losses from the IRF3205S MOSFET's with an rds_on of 8mOhm.
-Probably the switching losses are quite high because of the high value gate resistors (51Ohm).
+Probably the switching losses are quite high because of the high value gate resistors (51 Ohm).
 The switching takes 200-300ns.
 The gate voltage might be increased to 15V.
 - The motor shield works for demonstration purpose, but the board needs modifications to be useful with power converters.

 ------